 Privacy and Security Risk Assessment

 The privacy legal landscape is complex, often varying by state and industry, and changing by the day.
-Our team will help you identify applicable laws and create a compliance plan to include the development of policies, procedures, best practices and board governance.
-A business’s privacy and cybersecurity legal obligations often include:
+Our team will help you identify applicable laws and create a compliance plan to include the development of policies, procedures, best practices, and board governance.
+Offit Kurman’s attorneys can help you prepare the following, and more:

 - Website privacy notices that meet the company’s specific legal obligations